 - If you'd like to visit Heathcote, please look at the visitor page.
 Our calendar has a schedule of upcoming visitor days.

 - Also, please join our email list to participate in the online community and receive emails about upcoming events.

 - We're really excited to have had an anthropology student, Angela Greco, make a film about Heathcote!
 You can watch the movie to find out a bit more about us.

 - For information about permaculture workshops see the Permaculture page.
-For long-term learning experiences, please email us and we'll be happy to customize an internship/work exchange experience just for you!
+For long-term learning experiences, please check out our internship program!

 What's New at Heathcote